 If you have a people-centric job, you may need solo time, or vice versa.

 At the end of the day, any hobby can potentially reduce stress.

 The key is to choose what's right for you and your life.
 What are you missing?

 Happy hobby-hunting, Health Ninjas.
-I hope you have all sorts of ideas brewing for hobbies that can reduce your stress and improve your life.
+I hope you have all sorts of ideas brewing for hobbies for relaxation that can reduce your stress and improve your life.